100 Fun and Interesting Facts About Practically Everything

 Fact: The inventor of the tricycle personally delivered two to Queen Victoria

 In 1881, Queen Victoria was on a tour on the Isle of Wight when her horse and carriage could not keep up with a woman riding a tricycle.
 The Queen made her servants identify the woman so she could demonstrate the tricycle to the Queen.
 Intrigued by the bike, the Queen proceeded to order two.
 She also asked that the inventor, James Starley, arrive with the delivery.
 Though you might associate tricycles with toddlers, Queen Victoria made them cool among the elite.
 Special deliveries are definitely a royal bonus.
-Want more random facts?
-Here are 15 more of the most bizarre perks of the British royal family.

 Fact: Your brain synapses shrink while you sleep